knights-analytics/hugot/README.md

 ### Use it as a library

-To use Hugot as a library in your application, you must download  you will need the following two dependencies on your system:
+To use Hugot as a library in your application, you will need the following two dependencies on your system:

 #### Tokenizer
 - the tokenizers.a file obtained from the releases section of this page (if you want to use alternative architecture from `linux/amd64` you will have to build the tokenizers.a yourself, see [here](https://github.com/daulet/tokenizers).
 This file should be at /usr/lib/tokenizers.a so that Hugot can load it.
 Alternatively, you can explicitly specify the path to the folder with the `libtokenizers.a` file using the `CGO_LDFLAGS` env variable, see the [dockerfile](./Dockerfile).
+The tokenizer is statically linked at build time.

 #### Backend
 - if using Onnx Runtime, the onnxruntime.so file should be obtained from the releases section of this page.
 If you want to use alternative architectures from `linux/amd64` you will have to download it from [the ONNX Runtime releases page](https://github.com/microsoft/onnxruntime/releases/), see the [dockerfile](./Dockerfile) as an example.
 Hugot looks for this file at /usr/lib/onnxruntime.so or /usr/lib64/onnxruntime.so by default.
 A different location can be specified by passing the `WithOnnxLibraryPath()` option to `NewORTSession()`, e.g: